 *I-Bar Sealers- A great option for anyone using shrink bags or shrink tubing.
-I-Bar sealers offer one sealing bar toseal and cut the shrink film in one motion.
+I-Bar sealers offer one sealing bar to seal and cut the shrink film in one motion.
 Our I-Bar shrink wrap systems come with everything needed to begin shrink wrapping your products.
 Our portable I-Bar sealers offer a detachable sealing bar to quickly and efficiently seal products.
 Instead of moving the products to the sealing bar, users can move the sealing bar to the products.
-All portable I-Bar sealers come with a 8' chord to allow easy and efficient adjustment of the sealing bar.
+All portable I-Bar sealers come with an 8' cord to allow easy and efficient adjustment of the sealing bar.

 *Shrink Wrap Systems- Put together for beginner operations that are starting off with low output.
-Our shrink wrap systems are cost effective and come with everything needed to get started shrink wrapping products.
-The shrink wrap system is different than the I-bar shrink wrap system because difference in the sealers.
+Our shrink wrap systems are cost-effective and come with everything needed to get started shrink wrapping products.
+The shrink wrap system is different than the I-bar shrink wrap system because of differences in the sealers.